 1957 In Orpheus Descending, Cliff Robertson plays a drifter not welcome in a small southern town.
 Maureen Stapleton co-stars in the Tennessee Williams drama.
 There are 68 performances at the Martin Beck Theatre.
 Harold Clurman stages.

-1968 Adding music to the bane of high school literature class, the Canterbury Tales spin at London's Phoenix Theatre.
+1968 Canterbury Tales opens at London's Phoenix Theatre.
 Neville Coghill writes the book with Martin Starkie.
 Coghill also provides the lyrics for the music composed by Richard Hill and John Hawkins.
-There are 2,082 performances.
+It runs for 2,082 performances.

 1990 Kathleen Turner is the Cat and Charles Durning the Big Daddy in a revival of Tennessee Williams' Cat on a Hot Tin Roof at the Eugene O'Neill Theatre.
 Howard Davies directs the production, which runs 149 performances.

 1997 Billed as "a comedy of ancient and modern life in eight scenes," the Wooster Group's version of Eugene O'Neill's 1921 expressionist work The Hairy Ape has a commercial Off-Broadway run at the newly reopened Selwyn Theatre.
 Willem Dafoe stars as Yank.

-2001 Bat Boy, a musical adaptation of the tabloid newspaper legend, opens Off-Broadway and earns surprisingly respectful reviews.
+2001 Bat Boy, a musical adaptation of the tabloid newspaper legend, opens Off-Broadway.
 It runs 278 performances at the Union Square Theatre.

-2002 The much-lauded 1998 Trevor Nunn-Susan Stroman National Theatre production of Oklahoma! opens on Broadway, after overcoming years of union and other issues.
-Despite a $12 million advance, the show gets mixed reviews, loses the Best Revival Tony Award to Into the Woods, and goes on to a run of 11 months.
+2002 The much-lauded 1998 Trevor Nunn-Susan Stroman National Theatre production of Oklahoma! opens on Broadway after overcoming years of issues.
+Despite a $12 million advance, the show gets mixed reviews, loses the Best Revival Tony Award to Into the Woods, and runs 11 months.

-2003 Chita Rivera puts her stamp on a sixth decade when she plays Liliane LeFleur in a Broadway revival of Nine, co-starring Antonio Banderas, Jane Krakowski, and many other female luminaries.
-The production, which starts previews today, wins the 2003 Tony Award as Best Revival of a Musical.
+2003 Chita Rivera puts her stamp on a sixth decade when she plays Liliane LeFleur in a Broadway revival of Nine costarring Antonio Banderas, Jane Krakowski, and many other female luminaries.
+The production, which starts previews on this day, wins the 2003 Tony Award as Best Revival of a Musical.

 2005 Farewell to two old friends.
 Bobby Short, 80, one of the cabaret world's most revered performers and a living symbol of a bygone brand of late-night New York style, dies of leukemia.
-Barney Martin, 82, the character actor with a hangdog expression who played the beleaguered Amos Hart in the original Broadway production of the musical Chicago, succumbs to cancer.
+Barney Martin, 82, the character actor with a hangdog expression who played the beleaguered Amos Hart in the original Broadway production of the musical Chicago, dies of cancer.